rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

     git push
     ```

-8. When arocd syncs, you should see things progress and the blue green deployment happen automatically.
+8. When ArgoCD syncs, you should see things progress and the blue green deployment happen automatically.
 You can go to this URL again in browser: `https://(ROUTE_HOST)/#/reviews` and see the green deployment working

 ![nordmart-review-bg-blue](images/nordmart-review-bg-green.png)